astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 speeds between the filter and the source of X-rays.
 From the reference frame of the filter, the X-rays would be Doppler-shifted.
-When the filter was moving upward, the Doppler shift would be a redshift, and when the filter was moving downward the Doppler shift would be a blue shift.
+When the filter was moving upward, the Doppler shift would be a redshift, and when the filter was moving downward, the Doppler shift would be a blue shift.
 At just the right downward speed, the Doppler blueshift would cancel out the gravitational redshift and allow the X-rays through to the detector.